paldhous/ucb/2015/dataviz/md_raw/class4.md

 Other data portals at various levels of government are emerging.
 The City and County of San Francisco, for example, was at the forefront of the Open Data movement, establishing [DataSF](https://data.sfgov.org/) in 2009.

-If you need to make comparisons between nations, the [**World Bank**](http://data.worldbank.org/indicator/all) probably has what you need, its catalog containing data for more than 7,000 different measures, compiled by the bank and other UN agencies.
+If you need to make comparisons between nations, the [**World Bank**](http://www.worldbank.org/) probably has what you need.
+Its [World Development Indicators catalog](http://data.worldbank.org/indicator/all) containing data for more than 7,000 different measures, compiled by the bank and other UN agencies.

-You can navigate the site using the “Find an indicator" search box or the [By Topic](http://data.worldbank.org/topic) link.
+You can navigate the site using the `Find an indicator` search box or the [By Topic](http://data.worldbank.org/topic) link.
 When you click on a particular indicator, you are sent to a page that gives options to download the dataset from a link near the top right of the page.
 The data in some cases goes back as far as 1960, and is listed both by individual country and summarized by regions and income groups.
 We will work with some of this data in a later class.

 Other useful sources of data for international comparisons are [**Gapminder**](http://www.gapminder.org/data/) and the **[UN Statistical Division](http://unstats.un.org/unsd/default.htm)**.
 For health data in particular, try the **[Organisation for Economic Co-operation and Development](http://www.oecd.org/els/health-systems/health-data.htm)** and the **[World Health Organization](http://who.int/research/en/)**.